twilio/twilio-go/rest/api/v2010/docs/AccountsConferencesParticipantsApi.md

 **AmdStatusCallback** | **string** | The URL that we should call using the `amd_status_callback_method` to notify customer application whether the call was answered by human, machine or fax.
 **AmdStatusCallbackMethod** | **string** | The HTTP method we should use when calling the `amd_status_callback` URL.
 Can be: `GET` or `POST` and the default is `POST`.
 **Trim** | **string** | Whether to trim any leading and trailing silence from the participant recording.
 Can be: `trim-silence` or `do-not-trim` and the default is `trim-silence`.
+**CallToken** | **string** | A token string needed to invoke a forwarded call.
+A call_token is generated when an incoming call is received on a Twilio number.
+Pass an incoming call's call_token value to a forwarded call via the call_token parameter when creating a new call.
+A forwarded call should bear the same CallerID of the original incoming call.

 ### Return type